 Why attend the Northern Ireland Developer Conference?

-2017's inaugural NIDC was, if we say so ourselves, a roaring success.
-2018 will be another inspiring day of talks across the development spectrum, showcasing the great work that local developers are doing and the technologies they're using for their creations, plus other cool and exciting stuff from the great wide world of software.
-And this year we've got even more planned!
+Previous NIDCs have been, if we say so ourselves, a roaring success.
+NIDC 2020 will be somewhat different, being our first (and hopefully only!) fully online event, but we're planning another inspiring event with talks across the development spectrum, showcasing the great work that local developers are doing and the technologies they're using for their creations, plus other cool and exciting stuff from the great wide world of software.

 We aim to leave everyone with their horizons widened and appetite whetted, whether they're still a student or cut their teeth on Algol 68.

-Currently Data Scientist at AlertLogic, using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.
+Currently Data Science Lead at WhiteHat Security, using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.

-Founding Director of Farset Labs, Northern Ireland’s First Hackerspace, located in Weavers Court Business Park, Belfast, developed while I was finishing off a Masters in Electronics and Software Engineering at QUB.
+Founding Director of Farset Labs, Northern Ireland’s Hackerspace, located in Weavers Court Business Park, Belfast.
 Farset Labs now provides the technical and entrepreneurial community with a place to share resources, knowledge and experience in a relaxed atmosphere, laying the foundation for the next wave of Northern Irish industry-leading technologists and business leaders.

-Claire Wilgar is a frontend developer with a passion for accessibility, currently working for Bazaarvoice Belfast.
+Claire Wilgar is a senior frontend developer with a passion for accessibility, currently working for Qarik in Belfast.